isabella232/dde-handsonlab/step5/README.md

    Application "linkextractor" upgraded on context "default"
    ```

-   We can make sure its the version `0.2.0` of our app by checking the status of
+   We can make sure it's version `0.2.0` by running the `docker app status` sub
-   the application.
+   command.

    ```powershell
    > docker app status linkextractor